TIMvision

-TIMvision (formerly Cubovision) is an Italian Internet video on demand (VOD) service by Telecom Italia.
+TIMvision (formerly Cubovision) is an Italian Internet video on demand service by TIM.

-It offers television shows, movies and TV series, for rental or purchase through the use of a decoder as well as video on demand, smart TV, Android and iOS device.
+It offers television shows, movies, and series, for rental or purchase through the use of a decoder as well as video on demand, smart TV, Android, and iOS device.
 From 2018, TIMvision produces original TV shows, such as the Italian version of Skam, known as Skam Italia.